row-engineering/ai-narration/README.md

 git clone https://github.com/row-engineering/ai-narration.git
 cd ai-narration
 ```
-### PR Guidelines

-We are a small team and reviews may not be timley.
-We also have a narrow focus for this plugin as it actively runs on our site - mostly on security, stability, and improving existing features.
-We are not looking to add significant features without consultation.
-With that in mind:

-1. Keep It Focused and Atomic: Small PRs please.
-2. Write a Comprehensive PR Description
-- What does this PR solve or introduce?
-- How did you solve it?
-- Any potential side effects or considerations?
-3. Meaningful Commit Messages
-4. Tests: Include tests or detailed documentation

 ## Roadmap:

 Our roadmap for this plugin is relatively modest.
 The core functionality is in place.
 Our future efforts will be centered around stability, incremental changes, and UX improvements.

-We have identified known areas where this plugin falls short and would welcome any help for those.

-### Features and Improvements
+We are a small team and reviews may not be timley.
+We also have a narrow focus for this plugin as it actively runs on our site - mostly on security, stability, and improving existing features.
+We are not looking to add significant features without consultation.

+### Priority areas for contribution:

 - Service Support
   - Adding support for additional AI TTS services by extending the current system